"I read of a man who stood to speak at the funeral of a friend.

 About how you spent your dash?

+who loved her know what that little line is worth.
 For it matters not, how much we own, the cars, the house, the cash,

 What matters is how we live and love and how we spend our dash.